aragagnin/g3read/README.md

 ```

-# Submit a batch of jobs to the c2pap web portal (http://c2papcosmosim.uc.lrz.de/)
+# Batch of jobs to the c2pap web portal http://c2papcosmosim.uc.lrz.de/

 Given a list of clusters previously extracted from the c2pap web portal (the output file name is `dataset.csv`), the script `c2pap_batch.py` automatize the process of sending the same jobs parameter to all those haloes.